• Skip to primary navigation

 Notes

-1. I have tested this recipe with Cup4Cup, Bob's Red Mill 1 to 1 GF blend, and Authentic Foods Multi Blend.
-That doesn't mean others will not work, I just have not tested other flours.
-Cup4Cup rose the best.
+1. I have tested this recipe with Cup4Cup, Bob’s Red Mill 1 to 1 GF blend, and Authentic Foods Multi Blend.
+That doesn’t mean others will not work; I just have not tested other flours.
+Note: Cup4Cup recently changed its flour blend formulation, and it doesn’t behave as the old formulation.
+I havenโ€™t had a chance to retest this recipe with the new flour blend formulation.

-4. You can bake this bread in a cast-iron skillet, or on a cookie sheet as specified above.
+4. You can bake this bread in a cast-iron skillet or on a cookie sheet as specified above.

 Nutrition